Spin Operators for Massive Particles: Results

+\textbf{Derivation of spin operator from the spacetime symmetry.} Our four-dimensional free spacetime is believed to have an apparent symmetry that includes translation invariance and Lorentz invariance.
+The group of translations and Lorentz transformations is called Poincar\'e group.
+In 1939, Wigner classified elementary particles by an irreducible unitary representation of the Poincar\'e group \cite{Wigner}.
+Massive particles with arbitrary spin are then considered as unitary irreducible representations of the Poincar\'e group.
+Yet, in the modern paradigm of elementary particles, which is quantum field theory, fields are in general non-unitary.
+With the unknown origin of spin, such a discrepancy might be also responsible for the inconsistencies.
+It has then been required deeper understanding and reinvestigating the irreducible representations of Poincar\'e group to embed especially elementary particles into fields.
+To find massive particles' spins as the fundamental quantity, we start with the Poincar\'e group.

-As was shown by Wigner in 1939 \cite{Wigner}, in fact, spin is naturally introduced through the little group in the unitary representation of the Poincar\'e (inhomogeneous Lorentz) group.
-Essentially, the two invariant Casimir operators of the Poincar\'e group, i.e., $P^\mu P_\mu = m^2$ and $W^\mu W_\mu = -m^2 s(s+1)$, are known to give the rest mass $m$ and the spin $s$ of the particle, respectively, where the Pauli-Lubanski (PL) vector is defined as $W^\mu = \frac{1}{2} \epsilon^{\,\mu\nu\rho\sigma} J_{\nu\rho} P_\sigma$ with a four-dimensional Levi-Civita $\epsilon_{\,\mu\nu\rho\sigma}$ (we set $\epsilon_{0123}=\epsilon^{1230}=1$), the generators of the Lorentz group $J^{\mu\nu}$, and the generators of translations $P^\mu$.
+The most rigorous way to represent a group is to use Casimir operators that commute with all generators of the group.
+Essentially, the two invariant Casimir operators of the Poincar\'e group, i.e., $P^\mu P_\mu$ with the eigenvalue $p^\mu p_\mu=m^2$ and $W^\mu W_\mu$ with the eigenvalue $w^\mu w_\mu=-m^2 s(s+1)$, are known to give the mass $m$ and the spin $s$ of the particle, respectively, where the Pauli-Lubanski (PL) vector is defined as $W^\mu = \frac{1}{2} \epsilon^{\,\mu\nu\rho\sigma} J_{\nu\rho} P_\sigma$ with a four-dimensional Levi-Civita $\epsilon_{\,\mu\nu\rho\sigma}$ (we set $\epsilon_{0123}=\epsilon^{1230}=1$), the generators of the (homogeneous) Lorentz group $J^{\mu\nu}$, and the generators of translations $P^\mu$.
 Here, Einstein summation convention is used for the Greek indexes $\mu \in \{0,1,2,3\}$ and will be also used for Latin indexes $k\in \{1,2,3\}$, unless otherwise specifically stated.
 We will omit the word `operator' freely, e.g., PL vector instead of PL vector operator, because the context will clarify the usage.
 The metric tensor $g_{\mu\nu}= \mathrm{diag} (+,-,-,-)$ will be used.
-As is known, however, the spatial components of the PL vector $W^k$ cannot be a spin three-vector because they do not satisfy even the basic requirement of a proper spin operator, i.e., the $\mathfrak{su}(2)$ algebra, which obscures the fundamental nature of spin and has led many different definitions for a proper spin operator.
-However, the Lorentz-invariant square of the PL vector offers a way to reach the proper spin operator.
-The second Casimir invariant actually implies that the square of (relativistic) spin three-vector ${\bf S}$ is well-defined in the Poincar\'e group as
+However, as is known, the spatial components of the PL vector $W^k$ cannot be a spin three-vector because they do not satisfy even the basic requirement of a spin operator, i.e., the $\mathfrak{su}(2)$ algebra.
+Then spin operators were not identified explicitly although the PL vector reveals spin quantum numbers for massive particles.

-Practically, this fact allows us to derive a proper spin three-vector operator ${\bf S}$ as a linear combination of PL vectors in arbitrary frames from the physical requirements and to investigate its fundamental properties systematically.